RobotsAndPencils/terrible/README.md

 # Terrible
 A command line tool for transforming [terraform](https://terraform.io/) state into [ansible](http://docs.ansible.com/) inventory files

-Terrafrom is great at deploying infrastructure.
+Terraform is great at deploying infrastructure.
 This project aims to make using ansible and terraform together easy.

 ### Installing